tonybenoy/OdooComposeStarter/README.md

 ## Adding custom addons

 Make a folder called `addons` and add your addons there and restart your server with `docker-compose down` and `docker-compose up -d`

+## Changing odoo version

+Change the base image in Dockerfile